thecredibleway/thecredibleway-com/docs/bible/credibility/historical-accuracy.md

 The gospels agree on:
 - Jesus' identity as a teacher and miracle worker
 - His crucifixion under Pontius Pilate
-- His burial and resurrection claims
+- His burial and resurrection
 - The involvement of the disciples, especially Peter, James and John

 At the same time, they contain minor differences in wording, sequence and emphasis.
 Far from being